buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 RBAC can be applied at the namespace level and will give admins more granularity and control over the services deployed to namespaces under their control.

-For the purposes of this project - DMR and CentOps should reside in their own namespaces (byk-dmr and byk-centops for instance) .
+For the purposes of this project - DMR and CentOps should reside in their own namespaces ('byk-dmr' and 'byk-centops', for instance) .
 Hosted bots *could* reside in a shared 'bots' namespace as they may have similar access patters and permissions (unless hosted bots have special security considerations)

 ### Specify memory and CPU quotas

-In order to prevent containers affecting other pods in the cluster it's often recommended to specify cpu and memory limits.
+In order to prevent containers affecting other pods in the cluster it's often recommended to specify CPU usage and memory limits.
 This can be done in the helm chart.

 ```yaml
 ...